vmware-archive/oss-pcf-gcp-retail-demo/README.md

     1. `cd ./image-resizing-service/`
     1. `cf push`
     1. `cd -`
+* The product recommendation is partially based on an image feature based match.
+The following describes the requirements:
+    1. A Collection of images of inventory items, in JPEG format
+    1. The file names of these images encode the SKU, price, and description: `SKU-PRICE-THE_FULL_DESCRIPTION.jpg`
+    1. Example image file name: `L57817-42-Polka_Dot_Wrap_Midi_Dress.jpg`
+    1. The entire image collection is housed within a Google Cloud Storage bucket (can be a different one from the bucket created in the next section)
+    1. Within that same bucket, there needs to be a "table of contents" (TOC) file, containing the image names, one per line (with no path)

 * Inventory Matcher (used by `ds_app_15`):
     1. `cd ./inventory_match/`
-    1. If you want to use your own image collection, as opposed to ours, edit `./manifest.yml`, replacing the value there for `IMAGE_TOC_URL`
+    1. Edit `./manifest.yml`, setting the appropriate value for `IMAGE_TOC_URL` (see above)
-    1. Create an instance of `google-storage`: `cf create-service google-storage standard storage -c '{ "name": "BUCKET-NAME" }`
+    1. Create an instance of `google-storage`, specifying your `BUCKET_NAME`: `cf create-service google-storage standard storage -c '{ "name": "BUCKET-NAME" }`
     1. Push the app without starting it: `cf push --no-start`
     1. Bind to the storage instance you created: `cf bs image-match storage -c '{"role": "editor"}'`
     1. Set the health check to be processed based during the indexing phase, since the app will not be listening on its port during all that time (could be an hour): `cf set-health-check image-match process`